neelsmith/tabulae/README.md

-# tabulae
+# tabulae #

-A build system or Latin morphological parser
+A build system for Latin morphological parsers.